 - The project team members directly report to the project manager which enables decision making faster.

-– Strong communication line can be established inside the project team.
+- Strong communication lines can be established among the project team members.

 - Responses to stakeholder’s concerns are usually very fast.

 Disadvantages of a Projectized Organizational Structure